Annapolis Doctors of Acupuncture & Integrative Healing

 How did I (Dr. Kim) get into Acupuncture?

-A few years later I met and married a paramedic.
-When I would throw out his back he would see an acupuncturist since he believed that surgery would cause him to lose his abilities to do his job.
-He would leave the house in so much pain and come home and show me he could touch his toes without bending his knees.
-It was amazing.
-I was becoming a strong believer!
+A few years later I knew a paramedic.
+When he would throw out his back he would see an acupuncturist since he believed that surgery would cause him to lose his abilities to do his job.
+He would leave our

 Years later, I discovered an ad for an acupuncture school called Tai Sophia Institute and decided to investigate.
 When I went there I observed treatments and was extremely impressed how it was totally different than doctor’s appointment and felt the patients were totally held (even though it was a group observing).
 It occurred to me that I really felt that was where I belonged and this was what I really wanted to do with my life.

-I was so very right to listen to my internal voice and now I love with I do!
+I was so very right to listen to my internal voice and now I love what I do for a living!

 Is Acupuncture Placebo Effect?